 Hi and thanks for visiting my website!
-My name is Gerben Grave, and I’m a narrative designer, game writer, game design lecturer, scholar, and gaming enthusiast based in The Netherlands.
+My name is Gerben Grave, and I’m a narrative designer, game writer, educator, scholar, speaker, and community leader based in Groningen, The Netherlands.

 - providing stories, backgrounds, dialogues;

 - designing narrative structures that empower players and allow them to retain their agency in the story experience;

-- invent languages that cause game worlds to gain an extra layer of depth.
+- inventing languages that cause game worlds to gain an extra layer of depth.

 I enjoy being part of the development process of the game, ensuring that story and gameplay complement each other (as I believe is necessary to achieve an outstanding game).

 I enjoy writing narratives that require some measure of work from the player.
-While I enjoy a classic story as much as the next person, I find personal satisfaction and challenge in crafting an intricate narrative that encourages players to find out for themselves what the story (or stories) are.
+While I enjoy a classic story as much as anyone, I find personal satisfaction and challenge in crafting an intricate narrative that encourages players to find out for themselves what the story (or stories) are.
 Moreover, I believe that a story can be conveyed through various channels, meaning that not only text or dialogue should present the story.
 Visual elements in the environment or music are just as crucial for a full experience.
 (I wish I could work together with composers more often.

 If you are interested in working with me, want to discuss game writing privately, or just looking for a chat: feel free to contact me.